 - and which channel (display, OOH, etc.) is the best way to deliver our message.

-And all companies, not just retailers, need to identify the personas (or tribes) that interact with their brand, in order to identify the appropriate time, channel, message, and device to execute upon.
+All companies, not just retailers, need to identify the personas (or tribes) that interact with their brand.
+In doing so, they can identify the appropriate time, channel, message, and device to execute upon.

 However the retailers segment their audience will vary, but there will be commonalities which they are identified by each persona.
-The illustration below, represents the personas, which might also help inform the segments the retailer creates within her or his marketing technologies (e.g. DMP, CRM, etc.) to deliver their message.
+The illustration below, represents personas, which retailers may recreate within their marketing technologies, to deliver their message.

 To populate these segments you need to attain a unique cross device ID, or rather, a Single View of Customer.

-Below, you can see what top marketers saw as their most exciting opportunity in 2015 (in green), versus 5 year’s time (in grey).
-The reason marketers are so important is because the CMOs and Head of Digital, are the people who will ultimately be holding the keys to actionable Single Customer View.
-Not the Master Data Management systems, that sit within IT – it technologies which have API connections into other platforms which extend into the 3rd party universe.
+Below, you can see what top marketers saw as their most exciting opportunity in 2015 (in green).
+This is contrasted with those areas of importance in 5 year’s time (in grey).
+The CMOs and Heads of Digital, will ultimately be holding the keys to actionable Single Customer View.
+Not the Master Data Management systems, that sit within IT.

 I’ve circled those 5 disciplines with the greatest longevity.
 What do all of these things have in common?
 They require a SCV.